DeFiCh/defichain.com/content/white-paper.en.md

 - Fees payment for DeFi activities:
   - DEX fees
   - XCX fees
-  - PDC interests payment
+  - Lending loan interests payment
   - etc.
 - Collateral for borrowing of other cryptoassets on the DeFi Blockchain.
-- 100,000 DFI is required to run a staking node for the DeFI Blockchain.
+- 1,000,000 DFI is required to run a staking node for the DeFI Blockchain.
 - 1,000 DFI is required to create a DCT.
 This is refundable upon destruction of the DCT.
 - 500 DFI is required to submit a proposal for DFI the community budget.
 This is non-refundable.